ryanv700/Nanodegree_Blog_Post/README.md

 Credit to the Notebook "Seattle Airbnb Exploration" created by kaggle user Kuixi Zhu.
 A significant amount of code for data cleaning and feature engineering in this project was used from this notebook.
 The link is available here: [here](https://www.kaggle.com/code/kuixizhu/seattle-airbnb-exploration#2.3.1-Two-Sample-Independent-T-Test)

+Additional credit to Udacity support for help with blog image and formatting